The World’s Most Amazing Restaurants

 Read the full article in November’s Reader’s Digest, in shops now.

-Miss B is a Belle About Town who likes to bring a little bit of style into every aspect of her life.
-An experienced journalist with over a decade in the industry she turned to the web to fill a gap for tech-savvy stylish women who want the best life has to offer at their fingertips.
-She loves a decadent cocktail bar, a beautifully cut dress, the perfect pair of heels, quality over quantity and is partial to Asian-fusion food, enjoys holidaying in the sun and shopping breaks to New York.
-But her first love is of course London!
+• Belinda Wanis, aka Miss B, is a Belle About Town who likes to bring a little bit of style into every aspect of her life.
+An experienced journalist with over 20 years in the industry she turned to the web, creating Belle About Town in early 2010, to fill a gap for tech-savvy stylish women who want the best life has to offer at their fingertips.
+She loves a decadent cocktail bar, a beautifully cut dress, cultural getaways, quality over quantity and is partial to Asian-fusion food.
+A globetrotter, who has lived in Australia, the UK and Denmark, she enjoys holidaying in the sun and you can often find her on a beach in Thailand or on shopping breaks in Sydney or New York.
+But her first love is, of course, London!